saeedNW/arch-linux-installation/applications/installation_guide.md

    - Open your terminal.
    - Navigate to your home directory by typing: `cd ~`.
    - Use a text editor of your choice to create the `~/.zprofile` file.
-For example, you can use nano by typing: `nano ~/.zprofile`.
+For example, you can use neovim by typing: `nvim ~/.zprofile`.

 2. **Define alias in `~/.zprofile`:**